 Life’s toolbox is a 501 (c)(3) tax exempt nonprofit that offers life skill classes for teens, young adults, and veterans.
 Our goal is to assist participants in gaining or regaining productive life skills though engagement in activities while focusing on their strengths and gifts.
 In our teen and young adults programs, we explore how to gain life skills which will increase community and vocational opportunities.
 For veterans, our goal is to introduce or reintroduce life skills to assist in assimilating back into the community.
-For members, workshops and lectures will also be offered to family members to support participants.
 We will be offering small classes and workshops with an emphasis on pre vocational skills, artisan activities, productive social skills, and coping mechanisms taught by professionals (occupational therapists, MFTs, and behavior therapists) and local artisans.
 Occupational therapy interns from a local colleges and universities will also be part of the life skills team.

 We have private, public, and member classes and workshops.

 We go to private schools and clubs to provide classes for the students at those locations.
 While the classes are listed on the calendar to illustrate our openness to travel and provide classes, they are not available to the general public.

 Tweens, Teens, and Young Adults

 The public is welcome to sign up for Level 1 classes and workshops.
 These classes provide a jumping off point where the teens can explore basic classes in small group settings and begin to learn about life skills.
 This is also a trial period to determine if the teen has the skill sets to move onto level 2 classes.

 Level 2: Gaining and Refining Life Skills